Kemeh-30/Data-Representation-Project/README.md

 Visit http://127.0.0.1:5000/add_item to use the web interface for adding a new item.

-Development Server
-The development server is running in debug mode.
-Do not use it in a production deployment.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 This README provides clear instructions on how to set up and run the project, and it specifies the use of the `requirements.txt` file for installing dependencies.